TriangleBear/TriangleBear/README.md

 ### Hi there! 👋

 💬 My name is Kurt Jayson Zacarias, Currently studying Computer Science.
-I've been creating, sharing, and contributing a lot on projects here to expand my knowledge and skills logically and programming.
+I've been creating, sharing, and contributing a lot on projects here to expand my knowledge and skills logically and in programming.

 ### Project/s 💻
 - [Ev_Ap](https://github.com/TriangleBear/Ev_Ap) - An Open-Source Event Attendance Desktop App that lets you record attendance, add members, create event for attendance.